ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2024.md

 ![chart-Monthly-Median-Win-Values](/uploads/chart-Monthly-Median-Win-Values-November-2024.png)

 The median win value for November was 17.44 xBZZ, a significant decrease from October’s 27.70 xBZZ.
-This indicates lower typical rewards per event compared to previous months.
+This indicates lower typical rewards per win event compared to previous months.

 ## Monthly Average Win Values